CS3219-AY2223S1-T33/cs3219-project-ay2223s1-g33/README.md

 This is a template repository for CS3219 project.

+## Protocol Buffer Generation
+1. In the root of the project, run `npm i`.
+2. Then, run `npm run-script gen-proto`.

 ## User Service
 1. Rename `.env.sample` file to `.env`.
 2. Create a Cloud DB URL using Mongo Atlas.